vistle/vistle/doc/develop/documentation/documentation.md

 are automatically copied into the documentation build.

-How to build Documentation for Read the Docs
+How to Build Documentation for Read the Docs
 ============================================

-Install Sphinx by navigating to /path/to/vistle/doc/readthedocs and type in
+Install Sphinx by navigating to `.../vistle/doc/build/readthedocs` and type in

     $ pip install -r requirements.txt

 You need to compile Vistle first to be able to build the documentation.
-Follow the instructions in :ref:`build-docs` for the compilation.
+Follow the instructions in the top level [README.md](https://github.com/vistle/vistle?tab=readme-ov-file#installation) for the compilation.

 After compiling Vistle type in the following commands: